ubershmekel/MustacheCs/README.md

 ## Usage

-Below is quick example how to use mustache.cs:
+Below is quick example how to use Mustache.cs:

 ```cs
 class view = {